nangekhe/PHYSICAL-FITNESS-PERSONAL-MANAGEMENT-SYSTEM/README.md

 npm install
 run the app
 npm start

 REQUIREMENTS SPECIFICATION
 Technical Requirements
-You need to use a phone or laptop to access the website.
+A phone or laptop can access the website.

 Non-functional requirements
 Data should be encrypted.
-The system should be light weight for ease of access and should within two seconds.
+The system should be light weight for ease of access and should within three seconds.
 Should be responsive to different screen sizes.
 Functional Requirements
 Users Module
 Registration
 login
 Password
-campaing module
+Work out activities module
-log in
+Log in
-upload your campaign
+Work out
-voting module
+Calculate calories
-you just get in to the page and vote
+After is the summary of the activity

 Software Design Description
 User Interface Design
 Landing Page